labgem/microscope-user-doc/docs/content/search/blast.rst

 Protein and nucleic pattern search require a pattern in `prosite format <http://prosite.expasy.org/scanprosite/scanprosite_doc.html>`_

 - The standard IUPAC one-letter codes for the amino acids are used.
-- The symbol `x' is used for a position where any amino acid is accepted (N for any nucleotide).
+- The symbol 'x' is used for a position where any amino acid is accepted (N for any nucleotide).
 - Ambiguities are indicated by listing the acceptable amino acids for a given position, between square brackets `[ ]'.
 For example: [ALT]   stands for Ala or Leu or Thr.
 - Ambiguities are also indicated by listing between a pair of curly brackets `{ }' the amino acids that are not accepted at a given         position.
 For example: {AM} stands for any amino acid except Ala and Met.
 - Each element in a pattern is separated from its neighbor by a `-'.